The Vatican City and Colosseum Tour Special Access to Arena.

 - If the weather conditions deteriorate, the Colosseum officials may decide to close off the Dungeons and arena floor for visitor safety.
 In such an event, the group will enter via a different entrance and guided to visit other areas of the Colosseum.

-- If St Peter’s Basilica is closed for a religious function at short notice as it is a working church, you will be spending more time in the Vatican gallery’s with your private guide.
+- If St Peter’s Basilica is closed for a religious function at short notice as it is a working church, you will be spending more time in the Vatican galleries with your guide.

 - The Vatican Museums get rather busy during summer and after a bank holiday.

-- This Tour is not available on Wednesdays and Sundays or religious bank holidays.
+- This Tour is not available on Sundays or religious holidays.